"China’s Missing Children: Political Barriers to Citizenship through the Household Registration System." The China Quarterly. Forthcoming. Appendix.

 “Localized Citizenships: Household Registration as an Internal Citizenship Institution.”
 2015.
 In Zhonghua Guo and Sujian Guo, eds.
 Theorizing Chinese Citizenship.
 Lexington Books, Rowman and Littlefield.

-My current book project, Between the Center and the People: Localized Citizenship in China, analyzes the functioning and determinants of sub-national citizenship in China.
-I examine why some local governments in China pursue inclusive policies, providing migrant populations local citizenship with entitlements to government services and welfare, while others remain severely restrictive.
-Using a theoretical framework derived from literature on international immigration regimes, I show that local governments strategically manipulate labor markets through membership rules for local citizenship defined by the household registration system, known as hukou.
-While international comparisons of immigration regimes, mostly limited to democracies, provide insight into political and economic determinants of migration policies, little work has been done within a non-democratic political environment or about how citizenship and inclusion operate sub-nationally.
+My current book project, Local Citizenship in China: Development, Markets, and Inclusion, analyzes variation in access to sub-national citizenship in China.
+The book examines why some local governments in China pursue inclusive policies, providing migrant populations local citizenship with entitlements to government services and welfare, while others remain severely restrictive.
+Local development policies, whether outward-oriented, bottom-up, or central directed, create different incentives for local governments to strategically manipulate their labor market through membership rules for local citizenship, defined by the household registration system (hukou).
+While international comparisons of immigration regimes, mostly limited to democracies, provide insight into political and historical determinants of migration policies, little work has been done within a non-democratic political environment or about which forms of economic development increase incentives to naturalize which types of migrants.

-Using an original nation-wide dataset of local immigration policies for 313 of China’s 333 cities; migration data; and more than 50 in-depth interviews with policy makers, bureaucrats, and business elites, I examine how local governments use domestic citizenship policies to protect state-owned interests and local budgets.
-I find that localized citizenship has become a marketized good, with greater economic competition through development and openness leading to more liberal policies and greater labor market fluidity.
-I further provide a novel test of the naturalization decision, identifying the determinants of demand for local citizenship through an original randomly-sampled experimental survey of over 600 migrant and rural residents in Beijing and Changsha.
-I show how access to various citizenship rights, including property, education, and pensions, differentially affects the naturalization decision, defining which populations are more willing to become local citizens.
+I further explore citizenship variation by evaluating the role of individual agency, identifying the determinants of demand for local citizenship through an original, randomly-sampled experimental survey of over 800 migrant and rural residents in Beijing and Changsha.
+I show how access to various citizenship rights, including land, education, and pensions, differentially affects the naturalization decision, defining which populations are more willing to become local citizens.

-The project is based on more than 30 months of fieldwork in 2012-2016 supported by the National Science Foundation, the Fulbright-Hays program, the Social Science Council, and a Ford Foundation Young China Scholar grant.
+The project is based on more than 30 months of fieldwork in 2012-2016 supported by the National Science Foundation, the Fulbright-Hays program, the Social Science Council, Ford Foundation Young China Scholar Fellowship, and the Hellman Fellowship.